 Coverage bits that correspond to sample points that satisfy the point sampling criteria are 1, other coverage bits are 0.
-Each color, depth, and set of texture coordinates is produced by substituting the corresponding sample location into the barycentric equations described in section 3.6.1, using the approximation to equation 3.8 that omits w components.
-An implementation may choose to assign the same color value and the same set of texture coordinates to more than one sample by barycentric evaluation using any location with the pixel including the fragment center or one of the sample locations.
+Each associated datum is produced as described in section 3.6.1, but using the corresponding sample location instead of the fragment center.
+An implementation may choose to assign the same associated data values to more than one sample by barycentric evaluation using any location within the pixel including the fragment center or one of the sample locations.
 The color value and the set of texture coordinates need not be evaluated at the same location.